 A commanding presence who mastered both icy sophistication on screen and passionate mentorship off it, shaping generations of actors.

-Nina Foch carried herself with an inborn, regal authority that Hollywood immediately recognized.
-Throughout the 1940s and 50s, she became the go-to actress for portraying elegant, often intimidating women in films like 'The Ten Commandments' and 'An American in Paris.'
-Her performance as the coolly manipulative socialite in 'Executive Suite' earned her an Academy Award nomination, cementing her status as a dramatic force.
-But Foch possessed a dual legacy.
+Nina Foch earned an Academy Award nomination for her performance as the coolly manipulative socialite in 'Executive Suite' (1954).
+Throughout the 1940s and 50s, she portrayed elegant, often intimidating women in films like 'The Ten Commandments' and 'An American in Paris.'
 In the latter half of her life, she channeled her deep understanding of craft into teaching, becoming one of the most sought-after acting coaches in Los Angeles and New York.
-For decades, she dissected scripts and honed performances at the American Film Institute and USC, her sharp intellect and unwavering standards leaving an indelible mark on countless students who passed through her classroom.
+For decades, she dissected scripts and honed performances at the American Film Institute and USC, her sharp intellect and unwavering standards shaping countless students who passed through her classroom.

 1901–1927